craftninja/snacks-pg-express/README.md

   * `$ curl -X POST -d 'name=chocolate&healthy=true&quantity=5&ounces=3.5' http://localhost:3000/snacks`
 1. Check out the list of snacks in the browser or via curl
 1. Commit!

+#### Deployment to Heroku

+1. Create an app on Heroku and add the Heroku postgres add-on
+1. Add the remote to your local repository
+1. Add a development config to the knexfile
+1. Change the start script from nodemon to node
+1. Commit and push the app
+1. Run migrations on Heroku
+  * `$ heroku run knex migrate:latest`
+1. Checkout the list of snacks on your deployed heroku app at '/snacks'
+1. curl a new snack at your deployed heru app '/snacks' like so:
+  * `$ curl -X POST -d 'name=chocolate&healthy=true&quantity=5&ounces=3.5' http://yourapp.herokuapp.com/snacks`
+1. Checkout the added snack to your list of snacks on your deployed heroku app at '/snacks'